 Storylines can also be grouped or clustered using machine learning algorithms.
 One of these algorithms, which I have tried, is called topic modelling.
 This can be done using an online machine learning platform known as BigML, which I can recommend.

-The completed storylines, generated by a ParEvo exercise, can be downloaded by the facilitator.
+The completed storylines, generated by a ParEvo exercise, can be downloaded by the Facilitator.
 These can be then uploaded to BigML in a CSV. file format where each row contains a complete storyline.

 Within BigML choices can be made as to how many clusters are to be identified.
-In one of my trial runs I set this choice as 2, so I can compare the results to those of the past sorting run of results described above, which also generate 2 piles (per participant)
+In one of my trial runs, I set this choice as 2, so I can compare the results to those of the past sorting run of results described above, which also generate 2 piles (per participant)

 Two kinds of results are generated.
-One is a list of words which are most probably associated with each particular pile, in order of probability.
+One is a list of words that are most probably associated with each particular pile, in order of probability.
 The other is a list of the storylines along with the probabilities of which should clusters they will belong to, given the words found in no storylines.
 Here are examples of both of those outputs:

 It may be coincidental, but the 2 least similar surviving storylines listed above (39 and 40) are respectively about events happening in Greenland and the Pacific!